-1. (1) There is established by this Act the Institute of Chartered Accountants, Ghana as a body corporate.
+1. (1) There is established by this Act the Institute of Chartered Accountants, Ghana as a body corporate with perpetual succession.

-(2) The Institute may, for the performance of the functions of the Institute, acquire and hold property, dispose of property and enter into a contract or any other related transaction.
+(2) For the performance of the functions of the Institute, the Institute may acquire and hold property and may enter into a contract or any other related transaction.

-(3) Where there is a hindrance to the acquisition of land, the land may be acquired for the Institute under the Land Act, 2020 (Act ...) and the cost shall be borne by the Institute.
+(3) Where there is a hindrance to the acquisition of land, the land may be acquired for the Institute under the State Lands Act, 1962 (Act 125) and the cost shall be borne by the Institute.